 Destinations That Typically Charge Fees

-Generally speaking, resorts destinations such as Las Vegas, Orlando, and Hawaii charge resort fees.
-Any resort-based location will typically have larger hotels and resorts that have a ton of amenities.
-By knowing this, you’ll be able to plan your trip better so that you can avoid any nasty surprises.
+Generally speaking, resort destinations such as Las Vegas, Orlando, and Hawaii charge resort fees.
+Any resort-based location will typically have larger hotels and resorts with many amenities.
+By knowing this, you’ll be able to plan your trip better to avoid any nasty surprises.

-Some destinations, like Miami, will tack on a fee for simply staying on the beach.
-If you’re looking to avoid any added expenses, steer clear of these areas.
-However, some smaller towns and villages may not have any resort fees at all – do your research ahead of time to avoid any surprises.
+Some destinations, like Miami, will pay a fee for simply staying on the beach.
+If you want to avoid any added expenses, steer clear of these areas.
+However, some smaller towns and villages may not have any resort fees – do your research ahead of time to avoid surprises.

 Frequently Asked Questions About Resort Fees

 Is it mandatory to pay resort fees in Vegas?

 No, hotel fees are not allowed unless disclosed during booking.
 The resort’s fee violates Nevada’s deceptive commercial practices legislation.

 To cover the costs of expensive luxury amenities like spas, golf courses, and large-scale parking, as well as maintain its high level of service at a hotel.

 The fee is expected to cover additional services provided by the resort, including internet access, transportation to and from the airport, a fitness center with gym equipment, and an outdoor pool.
 For major markets such as New York City, Miami, and Los Angeles, the fee can reach $40 per night.

 Can you refuse to pay resort fees in New York?